Can remote learning work for health sciences students?

 How Student Voice Analytics helps you

-• Produce concise, anonymised summaries for programme teams and governance, including the top friction points and what actions will move sentiment.
+• Produce concise, anonymised summaries for programme teams and governance, including the top friction points and the actions most likely to move sentiment.

 Request a walkthrough